Batgar/HealthKitStatelessSample/README.md

 The beauty of `StateDispatcher<T>` being completely static is that we have a completely static top-level data source in the form of `HealthKitDataStore`.

 There is really no need to have any instance variables anywhere in the application.
-We simply use static types across the whole system to indicate what we want.
+We simply use static types across the whole system to indicate what specific states we want.

 The `StateDispatcher<T>` also tracks the single app wide instance of the state object type T.